neginkou/reading-notes/201/class-01.md

+### Designing a website with a strong emphasis on web semantics and JavaScript is crucial in our current module.
+Web semantics ensures accessibility and SEO, while JavaScript adds interactivity.
+These skills are essential for creating modern, functional, and user-friendly websites

 1. Compose a short poem describing how HTTP sends data between computers.

  *HTTP, a bridge from you to me.
 It travels through the digital stream,